 Relevant for whom and where?

-Professionals or organizations involved in the design, assessment and maintenance of transitions on flood defences.
+Professionals or organisations involved in the design, assessment and maintenance of transitions on flood defences.
 The modelling approach developed in this study can be used to determine the failure probability of wave overtopping for complex flood defences with several transitions.

 Progress and practical application

 In this study, two models are developed that are freely available and widely applicable.
 These models are more accurate than existing calculation methods and can be applied to flood defences with several transitions.
 To develop the models, I used a dataset of experiments on a grass-covered dike near Millingen aan de Rijn.
 A model study of the new design of the Afsluitdijk showed that transitions result in a lower critical overtopping discharge that is 10 times as small as flood defences without transitions.
 Furthermore, the inner toe was the weakest cross-dike location because of the high flow velocities at this location.
 Numerical simulations have shown that the forces related to turbulence are high on the lower slope, and the pressure increases at the inner toe.
 This means that the erosion at the inner toe is not only caused by high flow velocities, but also by an increase in pressure and turbulence.
 Additionally, simulations with the fast model show that the failure probability increases significantly for damaged dikes as the result of cover erosion or slope instability.
 For a detailed description of the findings, check the related outputs.

 The effect of transitions on the overtopping flow and resulting cover erosion need to be taken into account during the design of flood defences to find the optimal location and design of the transitions.

 The next steps include modelling the hydraulic forces near transitions using the detailed model to understand how the flow and cover erosion changes due to transitions.
 Additionally, simple design rules are developed for the maximum force and its location along the dike profile based on simulations with the detailed model.

 Vera van Bergeijk